If you see women in long skirts at “sit-down” restaurants, then the economy is probably expanding.

 Financial journalist Floyd Norris was also upbeat.
 Because his “Where You Eat Index” for 1994-2012 shows that GDP and “sit down” restaurant attendance rise together, the January 2011 to January 2012 increase in “full service” restaurant business was good news.

 Our bottom line?
-To assess the economy, you can look at we wear and where we eat.
+To assess the economy, you can look at what we wear and where we eat.

 Here, econlife looks at other uncommon economic indicators.